-5 Links between the different regions
+4 Links between the different regions

 The structure of the spatial variability, i.e. the spatial covariance of temperature changes, contains contributions from forced signals and from teleconnections in the internal climate variability.
 The PAGES 2k temperature reconstructions help to investigate the consistency between simulations and reconstructions with respect to this covariance structure.
-In the following sections, this is evaluated using spatial correlations, Principal Components (PCs) and Empirical Orthogonal Functions (EOFs), and correlations over sliding temporal windows.
+In the following sections, this is evaluated using spatial correlations, principal components (PCs) and empirical orthogonal functions (EOFs), and correlations over sliding temporal windows.

-5 5.1 Spatial correlation
+4.1 Spatial correlation

 The spatial correlation matrix of simulated temperature for the PAGES 2k regions is compared to the correlation matrix of the PAGES 2k reconstructions (Figs. 5 and S6).
-Correlations are calculated for detrended continental mean time series filtered with a 23 year Hamming window and based on the continents for which these are available, which excludes North America.
+Correlations are calculated for detrended continental mean time series filtered with a 23-year Hamming window and based on the continents for which these are available, which excludes North America.
 We use the longest common period for forced simulations and reconstructions, which for the filtered data is 1012-1978 CE (1000-1990 CE for annual data).
-To disentangle the contributions from forcings and from internal variability we analysed forced simulations for the entire analysis period, forced simulations for the pre-industrial period (before 1850 CE), and unforced control simulations.
+To disentangle the contributions from forcings and from internal variability, we analysed forced simulations for the en-